 If one or more roles isn’t visible here, you may need to check your settings.
 When you assign permissions for Wrapgroups, the visibility of Roles is controlled by Settings > ExcelWraps > Displayed Roles.
 The roles that are assignable are globally controlled by Settings > ExcelWraps > Assignable Roles Pool, and you select the assignable roles per Workgroup in Users > Workgroups > Assignable Roles.

-On the Workgroup page you can permanently trust one or more other Workgroups.
-All content accessible to a Workgroup is also accessible to its trusted Workgroups.
+On the Workgroup page, you can permanently trust one or more other Workgroups.
+All content belonging to a Workgroup is also accessible to its trusted Workgroups.
 As an example, it is likely that all subcontractor workgroups will trust the main contractor organization.

 Users in a foreign workgroup may need access to a single wrap instance owned by another workgroup, e.g. when an external contractor is used to perform some work.
 Authorized users in the owning workgroup can then trust the contractor’s workgroup to temporarily access individual instances using the WorkgroupSelector widget.

 Workgroup trust is not reciprocal.
 Trusting one or more wrap instances to a foreign workgroup does not provide any access to resources owned by that workgroup.